Click here to help us improve your experience on our website.

 Just as the international coffee industry has valued making good coffee more attainable and affordable, co-roasting operations are here to make good coffee roasting accessible.
 And, really, we wouldn’t expect anything less from an industry that prides itself on community and collaboration.
 In this article, we’ll discuss:

-• If there were such a thing as Coffee Claus, we could imagine what a cash-strapped roaster’s holiday wish list might look like: Great equipment to roast on, plus sample roasters, all connected to technology; a cupping lab; ample bean storage; access to extras like heat sealers and grinders; and a large warehouse to house it all.
+If there were such a thing as Coffee Claus, we could imagine what a cash-strapped roaster’s holiday wish list might look like: Great equipment to roast on, plus sample roasters, all connected to technology; a cupping lab; Sample bean storage; access to extras like heat sealers and Commercial grinders; and a large warehouse to house it all.
 Throw in the ability to share this facility with other roasters.
 Oh, and did we mention that this would all come without the headaches of maintenance and management?

 Up until about five years ago, nothing like this existed, but thanks to the invention of co-working spaces in 2005, followed by peer-to-peer rental platform AirBnB in 2008 (VRBO got a head start in 1995), and a myriad of other consumer sharing/rental services in the past decade, it’s the natural progression of things that the coffee roasting industry would hop on board the skill- and equipment-sharing train.